[Complete Guide] Differences Between Marine Deep Cycle and Starting Battery

 Marine starter batteries:

-• Starter batteries are designed to deliver a high burst of power over a short period of time, so they are not designed to withstand regular deep discharges and recharges.
+• Starter batteries are designed to deliver a high burst of power over a short period of time, so they are not designed for regular deep discharges and recharges.

 • They are optimized for short discharge times, meaning they can quickly deliver a large amount of energy to start an engine.